What are Fair Working Practices?

 Training & Development

 Employees want to be developed.
-If you don’t take the time to do so, you’re likely to lose a lot of young talent.
-Personal growth and career progression is a key aspect of producing high quality work.
+If you don’t take the time to do so, you’ll likely lose a lot of young talent.
+Personal growth and career progression are key aspects of producing high-quality work.

 Flexible Working

-Helping employees to achieve a good work life balance will create a happier and more productive workplace.
-This flexibility can include working from home, part time hours, hybrid working, flexitime, and job sharing.
+Helping employees achieve a good work-life balance will create a happier and more productive workplace.
+This flexibility can include working from home, part-time hours, hybrid working, flexitime, and job sharing.
 In addition, a flexible workplace for all workers is a fair workplace.

 You can find out more about the fair working practices document here.
 If you would like help to make your business a fair place to work, contact us now.